First-Person Visualizations for Physical Activities

 The workshop will be part of IEEE VIS 2024 (October 13-18) and will be held in a hybrid format (St. Pete Beach, Florida, USA, and anywhere on earth on Zoom).

-The workshop will take place on [date and time to be added soon].
+The workshop will take place on Sunday, October 13, 2024, morning.

 Submit your work using this Google Form